Baayramov/WAPage/README.md

 # WAPage

 WhatsApp provides an export feature for conversations, but offers no official tool to read them afterward.
 This application was built to fill that gap. <br> WAPage parses exported WhatsApp chat files and renders them in a clean visual interface. <br>
-What separates this program from other readers is that it works with C++ in a new .exe program format, it does not need a browser and it's open source. <br>
+What separates this program from other readers is that it works with C++ in a new .exe program format, it does not need a browser and it's open source.

 ## Downlaod